akazukin5151/train-passenger-distribution/README.md

 Two random beta distributions are generated for every "stair" location, one with a larger and the other a smaller variance.
 A smaller random uniform distribution is also generated.
 The three form a mixture distribution and is weighted then summed.
 The summed pdf for every stair is summed for every station, giving a pdf for boarders at every station.
 Some passengers in the train will alight whilst some board, so the final distribution after each station is another mixture distribution consisting of the current passengers in the train weighted by the proportion of remaining passengers, plus the boarders.

+The bright green lines represents the x-position of the stairs for every station.
+The colored lines are the probability density function of the spatial distribution of passengers along the 1D train.

 ![out](examples/out.png)

 The probability density function *m* of passenger spatial distribution for every station *i* is therefore: